 The patch looks good to me.
 Looks like a clean approach.
 I haven't tried it though.

 Could you please check and confirm that it works with all distributed themes?
 Once that's done, I vote for inclusion / replacement of the RTL theme.

-#4 Updated by Orgad Shaneh over 7 years ago
+#4 Updated by Orgad Shaneh about 12 years ago